symfony/symfony-docs/quick_tour/en/02-The-View.markdown

     <img src="<?php echo $view->assets->getUrl('images/logo.png') ?>" />

-The `assets` helpers main purpose is to make your application more portable.
+The `assets` helper's main purpose is to make your application more portable.
-Thanks to it, you can move the application root directory anywhere under your web root directory without changing anything in your templates code.
+Thanks to this helper, you can move the application root directory anywhere under your web root directory without changing anything in your templates' code.

 Similarly, you can manage your stylesheets and JavaScripts with the `stylesheets` and `JavaScripts` helpers: